 Hypodontia is the developmental absence of at least one tooth (excluding the wisdom teeth/third molars).
 This condition can affect the primary (baby) and/or the permanent (adult) teeth; however, hypodontia usually affects the permanent teeth.

 - Bone loss — as the teeth form, the bones grow in and around the roots.
 The roots of the teeth help to stimulate the jawbone.
 When a tooth is missing, the bone is no longer receiving stimulation, which leads to jawbone deterioration.

 - Shifting teeth — the teeth can move for a number of reasons and a missing tooth can speed up that process.
-The gaps create areas where adjacent teeth can shift, as these teeth shift, more gaps are created, providing spaces where other teeth will shift to: It is essentially a domino effect.
+The gaps create areas where adjacent teeth can shift, and as these teeth shift, more gaps are created, providing spaces where other teeth will shift: It is essentially a domino effect.
 One missing tooth can affect an individual’s entire bite pattern.

 - Difficulty eating — when a front tooth is absent, tearing food may be challenging.
 The molars are used to grind foods; therefore, if a molar is missing, the way an individual chews everything is affected.
 Failing to adequately chew food can lead to digestion issues, including problems like gastrointestinal reflux disease (GERD).

 - Speech problems — teeth play a significant role in speech.
 Absent teeth may make it difficult to pronounce certain words: In addition, whistling sounds, slurring, and spitting while speaking are common.

 - A variety of painful conditions — when teeth are missing, an individual’s bite is uneven, which can cause a variety of issues, including muscle pain, frequent headaches, tooth sensitivity, an unnatural wearing away of certain teeth, and temporomandibular joint disorder (TMJD, TMJ, TMD).